8th session of the Central Committee of the League of Communists of Serbia: Session

 On the session's last day, Milošević gave the final speech.
 He then called a vote to dismiss Pavlović from the presidency of the Central Committee of SKS.
 The Central Committee of SKS voted overwhelmingly for the proposal, with only eight officials opposed to the proposal and 18 members, mostly from Vojvodina and Kosovo, choosing to abstain from voting.
 Besides Pavlović, five more Stambolić's allies from the City Committee of the League of Communists of Belgrade were dismissed from their positions.
 After the vote, Milošević accused Pavlović of being unable to tell the difference between Serbian nationalism and the intentions of the Serbian leadership in Kosovo.

 With Pavlović dismissed from SKS and Stambolić politically weakened, Milošević successfully consolidated power over SKS, and effectively Serbia itself.
 According to the authors Allan Little and Laura Silber, the session signalled the beginning of a "purge of everything from the Belgrade media to the head waiter at the Serbian government villa".
 The Washington Post reported that the tensions between the Serbs and Albanians escalated due to the session.
 On the other hand, the Croat newspaper Vjesnik wrote that "the public can hardly see any essential political difference between those who remained in the Serbian leadership and those had left" because of the session.
-Magazine Duga titled their report on the 8th session as the "36 Hours of Sleeplessness".
+The magazine Duga titled their report on the 8th session as the "36 Hours of Sleeplessness".